Cookies on this website

 COVID-19 contact tracing apps

 Since January 2020, we have been working on COVID-19, trying to find ways to stop the epidemic.
 We investigated in depth the idea of contact tracing using a mobile phone app and published a paper in Science detailing the maths behind this approach.
 This led to the development of a contact tracing app by the NHS, the national health service in England and Wales.
 We went on to develop an individual-based simulation of interventions against COVID-19 including manual and digital contact tracing which is open source and available on Github.
 We then worked with Google Research to estimate the potential impact of the Google Apple contact tracing system.
 Currently, we are looking at network effects in COVID-19 epidemiology and contact tracing.
-Please visit our COVID-19 website on https://045.medsci.ox.ac.uk.
+Please visit our COVID-19 website.

 Publications: Ferretti & Wymant et al, Science 2020; Parker et al, Journal of Medical Ethics 2020; Altmann et al, JMIR Mhealth Uhealth 2020; Kendall et al, Lancet Digital Health 2020; Colizza et al, Nature Medicine 2021; Hinch & Probert et al, PLoS Computational Biology 2021; Wymant & Ferretti et al, Nature 2021; Abueg & Hinch et al, npj Digital Medicine 2021; Kendall et al, Nature Communications 2023; Ferretti & Wymant et al, Nature 2023

-Further documents on Github: https://github.com/BDI-pathogens
+Further documents on GitHub

 COVID-19 sequencing

-As part of the COVID-19 Genomics UK (COG-UK) consortium, we are helping to deliver large-scale rapid whole-genome virus sequencing to local NHS centres and the UK government.
-The virus genome data is combined with clinical and epidemiological datasets in order to help guide UK public health interventions and policies.
 The subsequent analysis will permit evaluation of the effectiveness of novel treatments and non-pharmacological interventions on SARS-CoV-2 populations and spread.
 It will provide information on whether or not outbreaks are due to introductions from outside or ongoing transmission within the community.
 The data will also enable researchers to identify and understand genetic changes that affect how easily the virus is passed on and the severity of the symptoms it causes.
 Finally, the information helps target the development of treatments and vaccines and monitor their impact as they are introduced.
-In the Fraser group, we have a project on the within-host diversity of SARS-CoV-2 virus.

 Publications: Lythgoe, Hall et al